Blankphrase/Github-clone-with-angularjs/README.md

 ```

 In addition, since Protractor is built upon WebDriver, we need to ensure that it is installed and
 up-to-date.
-The `Gihub-clone-with-angularjs` project is configured to do this automatically before running the
+The `Github-clone-with-angularjs` project is configured to do this automatically before running the
 end-to-end tests, so you don't need to worry about it.
 If you want to manually update the WebDriver,
 you can run: